mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/lojaintegrada.en.md

 Complete the information from your site that you want it to appear when your client make a payment:

 - **Invoice Purchaser’s Name**.
 Write the name that will appear in your client’s invoice so that they can recognize you.
 (Maximum 11 characters)
 - **Minimum value**.
 Set the minimum purchase value you desire.
-By default, it is R$5,00.
+By default, it is R$ 5,00.
 - Click on **“Save changes”**.

 ## Boleto Bancário setting